 For every action there is a reaction.
 And while we’re not criticising the government’s policy response to COVID-19, we recognise that such intervention often has unintended consequences.

 Take lower interest rates for instance.
 Central banks intended to make the cost of investment cheaper and be stimulatory.
 Instead, Australian households borrowed more money to buy bigger and better houses and US corporates levered up to buy back shares.
 Both actions have contributed to the economy’s current precarious situation.

-One needs to think laterally when considering unintended consequences, something we apply our collective minds to.
+One needs to think laterally when considering unintended consequences, something to which we are applying our collective minds.
 Why?
 Unintended consequences can impact the long-term prospects of companies and industries, both positively and negatively.

 A costly decision

 Providing a payment holiday seems like the right thing for banks to do given the unique circumstances.
 However, is it simply delaying the inevitable?
 While a payment holiday means you don’t have to pay principal or interest over a six-month period, interest still accrues.
 In other words, after the payment holiday you have more debt.
 Imagine if the asset against that debt, maybe your family home or investment property, is worth less in 6-12 months’ time.
 That leaves you with a higher liability and lower asset value.

 If the servicer of the loan cannot find a job and is forced to sell in a depressed market, this becomes permanent financial damage.
 The unintended consequence of a payment holiday for SMEs and households could be a bigger problem down the track.